gopher-fleece/gleece/README.md

 ## Visual Studio Code Extension

-To enhance your development experience with Gleece, we provide an official VSCode extension that provides intelligent annotation highlighting and improved code visibility.
+To enhance your development experience with Gleece, we provide an official Visual Studio Code extension that provides intelligent annotation highlighting and improved code visibility.

-For more information and capabilities see the [Gleece VSCode Extension](https://github.com/gopher-fleece/gleece-vscode-extension#readme).
+For more information and capabilities see the [Gleece VS Code Extension](https://github.com/gopher-fleece/gleece-vscode-extension#readme).

-To install it search `Gleece` in the "Extension" tab or go to the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=haim-kastner.gleece-extension).
+To install it search `Gleece` in the "Extension" tab or go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=haim-kastner.gleece-extension).

 ## Our Initiative